Key Takeaways

 Frequently Asked Questions

 Mars appears distinctly orange-red due to iron oxide (rust) covering much of its surface.
-This rusty dust gives Mars its characteristic color, easily visible even to the naked eye.
-The planet's color is one of its most striking features.
+This rusty dust gives Mars its characteristic colour, easily visible even to the naked eye.
+The planet's colour is one of its most striking features.

 Ian Clayton